arektarnawski/WhatDoRichDitch/README.md

 The Amsterdam City Council (*Gemeente Amsterdam*) has an immense directory of open-source datasets related to the city of Amsterdam.
 Two of these datasets are related to:
 * Underground waste containers' pickups (ID of the container, amount of waste collected, date & time, location, type of waste, etc.)

-  *
-* Each distericts' socio-economic data (population and number of households in each district, average personal / household income for each district)
+* Each districts' socio-economic data (population and number of households in each district, average personal / household income for each district)

 By combining the two, it is possible to see the amount of waste produced per capita or per household in the function of average wealth.